-- (3) Directions under paragraph (2) or (17) may make different provision with regard to different issues of fact or different witnesses. - (4) Statements served under this rule shall - - (a) be dated and, except for good reason (which should be specified by letter accompanying the statement), be signed by the intended witness and shall include a statement by him that the contents are true to the best of his knowledge and belief; - (b) sufficiently identify any documents referred to therein; and - (c) where they are to be served by more than one party, be exchanged simultaneously. - (5) Where a party is unable to obtain a written statement from an intended witness in accordance with paragraph (4)(a), the Court may direct the party wishing to adduce that witness' evidence to provide the other party with the name of the witness and (unless the Court otherwise orders) a statement of the nature of the evidence intended to be adduced. - (6) Subject to paragraph (9), where the party serving a statement under this rule does not call the witness to whose evidence it relates, no other party may put the statement in evidence at the trial. - (7) Subject to paragraph (9), where the party serving the statement does call such a witness at the trial -
+- (3) Directions under paragraph (2) or (17) may make different provision with regard to different issues of fact or different witnesses. - (4) Statements served under this rule shall - (a) be dated and, except for good reason (which should be specified by letter accompanying the statement), be signed by the intended witness and shall include a statement by him that the contents are true to the best of his knowledge and belief; - (a) sufficiently identify any documents referred to therein; and - (b) where they are to be served by more than one party, be exchanged simultaneously. - Where a party is unable to obtain a written statement from an intended witness in accordance with paragraph (4)(a), the Court may direct the party wishing to adduce that witness' evidence to provide the other party with the name of the witness and (unless the Court otherwise orders) a statement of the nature of the evidence intended to be adduced. - (6) Subject to paragraph (9), where the party serving a statement under this rule does not call the witness to whose evidence it relates, no other party may put the statement in evidence at the trial. - (7) Subject to paragraph (9), where the party serving the statement does call such a witness at a trial -

-- (b) the party may not without the consent of the other parties or the leave of the Court adduce evidence from that witness, the substance of which is not included in the statement served, except - - (i) where the Court's directions under paragraph (2) or (17) specify that statements should be exchanged in relation to only some issues of fact, in relation to any other issues; - (ii) in relation to new matters which have arisen since the statement was served on the other party; - (c) whether or not the statement or any part of it referred to during the evidence in chief of the witness, any party may put the statement or any part of it in cross-examination of that witness. - (8) Nothing in this rule shall make admissible evidence which is otherwise inadmissible. - (9) Where any statement served is one to which the Law applies, paragraphs (6) and(7) shall take effect subject to the provisions of that Law and Parts III and IV of this Order.
+- (a) except where the trial is with a jury, the Court may, on such terms as it thinks fit, direct that the statement served, or part of it, shall stand as the evidence in chief of the witness or part of such evidence; - (b) the party may not without the consent of the other parties or the leave of the Court adduce evidence from that witness, the substance of which is not included in the statement served, except - (i) where the Court's directions under paragraph (2) or (17) specify that statements should be exchanged in relation to only some issues of fact, in relation to any other issues; - (ii) in relation to new matters which have arisen since the statement was served on the other party; - (c) whether or not the statement or any part of it referred to during the evidence in chief of the witness, any party may put the statement or any part of it in cross-examination of that witness. - (8) Nothing in this rule shall make admissible evidence which is otherwise inadmissible. - (9) Where any statement served is one to which the Law applies, paragraphs (6) and (7) shall take effect subject to the provisions of that Law and Parts III and IV of this Order.